 - our three-tier tuition system

-- By the time you are reading this handbook, you may have already determined which tier makes sense for your family, but if not, our tuition details page offers guidelines.
+- By the time you are reading this handbook, you may have already determined which tier makes sense for your family, but if not, that tuition details page offers guidelines.
+Feel free to reach out if you need to make changes to your tuition tier and are running into obstacles.

 - sibling discount

 - multiple session discount